oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

 ## Task 1: Identify Items at Risk in the Warehouse

 The procurement conversation starts here.
-The user opens the assistant and asks what needs attention, and the agent needs a way to answer that question with real data from the warehouse.
-This tool scans for items that are at or below their reorder point, or already have an open replenishment alert, and returns them ordered by priority.
+The user asks what needs attention, and the agent returns items at or below their reorder point, or with an open replenishment alert, ordered by priority.
 The result gives the user a clear, ranked list of what to act on first.

 **Type:** Retrieve Data | **Execution:** On Demand